King's Buildings Campus

 You will choose from a large number of advanced course options in computer science and physics to build a portfolio that matches your particular interest.
 Year 4 includes an individual honours project in either computer science or physics (or it may combine aspects of both).
 You will have a variety of choices in selecting your project and a supervisor to guide you in developing the project, starting from a given topic.

-4 Highers at AAAB (minimum) but typically AAAA (first sitting preferred) including Maths at A and Physics plus English at National 5.
+4 Highers at AAAB (minimum) but typically 5 Highers at AAAAA (by end of S5 preferred) including Maths at A and Physics plus English at National 5.
 Advanced Higher Maths highly recommended.

 Widening Access entry: